Influence of Magnetic Order on Proximity-Induced Superconductivity in Mn Layers on Nb(110) from First Principles: Results

 \subsection{Normal-State Properties}

 First, the normal-state DOS is calculated for the single- and double-Mn-layer heterostructures.
 Here, we show only the DOS for the double layer cases in Fig.~\ref{fig:3} due to the similarities with the single layer DOS in the cases with the same intralayer magnetic ordering.
 For the double-Mn-layer heterostructure, the interface region is composed of 11 Nb layers, 2 Mn layers, and 3 vacuum layers, and the DOS shown is the sum of all the interface layers' DOS.
 For the intralayer FM cases (cases 1 and 2), the exchange splitting in addition to the elemental contributions is shown in the DOS (Fig.~\ref{fig:3}(a) and (b) respectively).
-Figure~\ref{fig:3}(c) and (d) show the DOS for the intralayer AFM cases.
+Figure~\ref{fig:3}(c) and (d) show the DOS for the intralayer AFM cases (the spin decomposition is not shown as it does not appear in the sum).

 We also calculate the DOS projected onto the Mn $3d$ orbitals for both heterostructures.
 For the Mn monolayer cases, the $d_{z^2}$ orbital is dominant at the Fermi level, for both the FM and AFM ordering.
 Figure~\ref{fig:4} shows the DOS projected onto the Mn $3d$ orbitals for all the double-Mn-layer cases.
 For Case 1, the $d_{z^2}$ and $d_{x^2-y^2}$ orbitals are dominant at the Fermi level, while for Case 2, the $d_{xy}$ and $d_{x^2-y^2}$ orbitals are dominant.
 For Cases 3 and 4, $d_{xz}$ and $d_{yz}$ are dominant at the Fermi level.